Data-aided Underwater Acoustic Ray Propagation Modeling: Discussion

+If perfect environmental knowledge is available, one can use physics-based models for field estimation.
+In the absence of environmental knowledge and when field interpolation is of interest, data-driven methods can be employed to interpolate fields at unvisited locations.
+Our proposed method is particularly advantageous in practical scenarios where only partial environmental knowledge is available and extrapolation is required.
+It enables field interpolation and extrapolation using a limited number of acoustic observations by incorporating the available domain knowledge.

-The RBNN framework offers a high-frequency physics-based acoustic propagation modeling approach that can incorporate known environmental information and be trained with observed data, making it suitable for solving inverse problems in acoustics with limited data.
+The RBNN framework offers a high-frequency physics-based acoustic propagation modeling approach that can incorporate known environmental information and be trained with observed data, making it suitable for solving acoustic modeling problems with limited data.
 The approach that we took to derive the RBNN from a high-frequency approximation to the solution of a wave equation can also be applied to other approximations.
-For example, applying the same approach to a normal mode approximation may yield normal-mode neural networks that may be used for low-frequency acoustic propagation problems.

-We demonstrated a few applications of the RBNN framework, highlighting the flexibility it provides in modeling acoustic propagation scenarios with varying degrees of environmental complexity and knowledge.
-We believe that the framework can be applied to solve a much wider variety of acoustic propagation problems, especially inverse and data-aided problems.
-The RBNN framework can easily incorporate environmental complexities such as range-dependent bathymetry, non-isovelocity sound speed profiles, and various geo-acoustic models.
+For example, applying the same approach to a normal-mode approximation yields normal-mode neural networks that may be used for low-frequency acoustic propagation problems~\cite{li2022physics}.
+The RBNN framework could incorporate environmental complexities such as range-dependent bathymetry, non-isovelocity sound speed profiles, and various geo-acoustic models.
 When the physics is fully or partially known, explicit expressions can be included in the computational graph, with potentially some unknown parameters.
-On the other hand, when physics is unknown, neural networks can be used as components of the computational graph to model arbitrary functions.
-The resulting computational graph can be automatically differentiated with respect to the model parameters, thus making it suitable for training with standard gradient-descent based neural network training algorithms such as ADAM.
+On the other hand, when physics is unknown, NNs can be used as components of the computational graph to model arbitrary functions.
+The resulting computational graph can be automatically differentiated with respect to the model parameters, thus making it suitable for training with standard gradient-descent-based NN training algorithms.

+The specific components that constitute RBNN trainable parameters are determined by the problem formulation.
+There are several factors that can affect the model training time, including the number of training epochs allowed, the size of training data and the size of trainable parameters.
+In general, on typical personal computers today, it takes at most a few minutes to train the three models for studies evaluated in this paper.
+For example, on a MacBook Air with an M2 chip and 16~GB RAM, it takes 58.8~s, 2.23~ms and 31.9~s\footnote{\update{We measure the minimum elapsed time during the benchmark for the three models.}} to train the RBNN model, GPR model and DNN model respectively for the near field estimation problem in Section~\ref{sec:sph_field_est}.